gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 *Man, Economy, and State, with Power and Market*.
 Auburn: Ludwig von Mises Institute. https://mises.org/library/man-economy-and-state-power-and-market/html

+Samuelson, P. 1938.
+'A Note on the Pure Theory of Consumers' Behaviour.'
+*Economica*, 5: 61–71.

 Shackle, G. L. S. 1959.
 *Economics for Pleasure*.